Colleen Browning

-Colleen Browning (May 16, 1918 – August 22, 2003, New York, NY) was an Anglo-American realist and magical realist painter.
+Colleen Browning (16 May 1918 – 22 August 2003) was an Anglo-American realist and magical realist painter.

 Early life

-Colleen Browning was born 16 May 1918 in Shoeburyness, Essex, England at the mouth of the River Thames.
+Colleen Browning was born 16 May 1918 in Shoeburyness, Essex, England.
 As a child, Browning was a gifted artist.
 Her parents supported and encouraged her by enrolling her in the Farnham School of Arts in 1933.
 In 1934 she exhibited at the Women in Arts Society in London.
 In 1935 she attended the Salisbury School of Arts and Craft.
 In that year she also exhibited her drawings and paintings at the Whitechapel Gallery.